Kullamannen by UTMB® · North Shore

 Waterside

 Run right by the water.
 Gorgeous views, flat terrain, ocean to your left heading north.
-Enjoy it — this is the glamour section.

 Miles 1 – 1.8: The Waterfront